 - It is best for cross-platform apps

-- It also facilitates microservices, Docker containers, and side-by-side versioning.
+- It also facilitates microservice architecture Docker containers, and side-by-side versioning.

 - You can store data without applying database code

 - Optimization is possible with support from ASP.NET Core and .NET Core.

 - It is the most popular architecture model

 - It is the most straightforward and functional architecture

 - Development is possible because of support from a big community

 - Clear maintenance is possible.

 - This architecture builds the bridge between the cloud and traditional tools